Antibiotics safe for use in rabbits

 High dosage treatment (20 mg/kg) over a longer period of time may lead to seizure.

-Cartilage damage in juveniles.
+Cartilage damage in juvenile rabbits.

-In rare cases, enrofloxacin treatment leads to:
+In rare cases, enrofloxacin leads to:

-- the formation of sterile abscesses, if injected.
+- formation of sterile abscesses, if injected.
 This can be avoided by diluting the solution with a sterile saline solution, 50:50.

 PO, SC, IM